AdaCore/gnatstudio/docs/users_guide/projects.rst

 ==================

-Aggregate projects are a convenient way to group several independent projects into a single project that you can loaded in GPS.
+Aggregate projects are a convenient way to group several independent projects into a single project that you can load in GPS.
 Using an aggregate project has several advantages:

 * There is no restriction on duplicate names within aggregate sources and